-Terps for Recovery seeks to provide collegial, informal, peer-to-peer support for students in recovery.
+Terps for Recovery seeks to provide collegial, informal, peer-topeer support for students in recovery.
 College campuses can be a difficult environment for students to maintain their sobriety.
 This is due to many factors, including living away from home, insufficient on-campus support services, and, most notably, a drinking culture that can dictate the social environment.
-However, social support has been shown to be a significant protective factor against relapse.
-Therefore, providing opportunities for students in recovery or considering recovery to connect with others is therefore an important aspect of fostering an environment that promotes success among students in recovery.
-We have begun hosting free monthly breakfasts for students in recovery in the Wellness and Recovery Drop-In Space, and are planning a Sober Tailgate for the UMD Homecoming football game.
-For more information, please email mmoore56@umd.edu.
+However, social support is a significant protective factor against relapse.
+Therefore, providing opportunities for students in recovery or considering recovery to connect with others is an important aspect of fostering an environment that promotes success among students in recovery.
+We have begun hosting free monthly breakfasts for students in recovery at the Health Center, and have already thrown two large-scale events in the Fall semester - a Terps for Recovery Kick-Off Pool Party at the start of the Fall semester, and a Sober Skellebration Halloween Party on Halloween.
+For more information about TFR, please email gmorris@umd.edu.